htgithub194/self-study/docs/rust/memory_layout/memory_layout.md

 let a2: int = a1;

-// struct or container data types has unknow size -> have move trait let s1 = String::from("Hello");
+// Container stores unknow amount of data at compile time -> have move trait let s1 = String::from("Hello");
 let s2 = s1;            // s1 no longer valid

 // call clone() to dupplicate the value if the clone function is avaiable